« Simulated Annealing

 I love this because it has positive benefits for everyone involved.
 Recipients get a free gift–who doesn’t love free stuff?
 It’s great for me too since books are a pretty affordable way to send friends & family a fun, off-list holiday gift.
 I also find that the people who receive the free copies are more likely to read them.
 My gifted book is put on the top of their already-purchased book stack, a visible reminder to read it when people reach for their next book, so I have a higher chance of receiving a message later with thoughts and reactions!
 And on top of all that, I can help support my favorite authors and local bookstores by ordering the books from Bookshop.org, which shares the proceeds with an independent bookstore of your choice.

-Here are my top picks since I started the tradition:
+Here are my top picks since I started the tradition: An ongoing list of great books.

 Usually I also try to include a second- and third-place choice from different genres.
 I read a lot of science-fiction and fantasy and, unsurprisingly, I tend to heavily favor books from those genres.
 Each year, I include approximately 2-3 runner-up books as well, in case folks have any genre or book type preferences.
 The majority of books I gift are my top recommendation, with about a third coming from the runner-up options.